What I Know (The Boys episode): Plot

 The episode opens with a public service announcement with Homelander and a police officer instructing schoolchildren on how to defend against a superpowered terrorist.
 After the hearing massacre, (Note: As depicted in the previous episode, "Butcher, Baker, Candlestick Maker") US Senator Robert Singer tells Victoria Neuman and Grace Mallory that the president has authorized the use of Compound-V in the military to fight Supe terrorists.
 Neuman attempts to convince Singer that Vought is behind the attack, but Singer refuses to help.

-Annie January's mother Donna goes into hiding, saying goodbye to Starlight.
-The Boys grow tired of trying to do things the "right way" and decide to kill the Seven themselves, with the exception of Hughie Campbell and Starlight, who leave to find someone who can testify against Vought.
-Starlight arranges a meeting with Queen Maeve and attempts to convince her to testify against Vought, but Maeve insists that nothing will change and angrily rejects them.
-While driving back, Starlight asks about Hughie's love of Billy Joel, and Hughie confesses that the reason why he is a fan is because of his mother, who abandoned him when he was six years old.
-Hughie also tells Starlight that he saved her from Vought Tower because of his love for her.
+Annie January's mother, Donna, goes into hiding, saying goodbye to her daughter.
+The Boys grow tired of trying to do things the "right way" and decide to kill the Seven themselves, with the exception of Hughie Campbell and Annie, who leave to find someone who can testify against Vought.
+Annie arranges a meeting with Queen Maeve and attempts to convince her to testify against Vought, but Maeve insists that nothing will change and angrily rejects them.
+While driving back, Annie asks about Hughie's love of Billy Joel, and Hughie confesses that the reason why he is a fan is because of his mother, who abandoned him when he was six years old.
+Hughie also tells Annie that he saved her from Vought Tower because of his love for her.

 Stan Edgar meets with Church of the Collective leader Alastair Adana to discuss the possibility of reinstating the Deep and A-Train into the Seven.
-Edgar agrees to reinstate the Deep, but refuses A-Train due to Stormfront’s racist ideologies.
-A-Train overhears this conversation, leading him to betray Vought by secretly turning over evidence of Stormfront's Nazi past to Hughie and Starlight.
+Edgar agrees to reinstate the Deep, but refuses A-Train due to Stormfront's racist ideologies.
+A-Train overhears this conversation, leading him to betray Vought by secretly turning over evidence of Stormfront's Nazi past to Hughie and Annie.
 A-Train claims that he did this because he wants back into the Seven and taking down Stormfront is how he can accomplish that goal.